corybarr/geospatial-ai-autoresearcher/README.md

    npm run dev
    ```

    Open [http://localhost:5173](http://localhost:5173) in your browser.
-You should see a 3D globe flying to San Francisco with OSM buildings loaded.
+You should see a 3D globe flying to San Francisco.

 ### Other commands